-If you don’t want to miss out on the opportunities a blog could give you, but don’t have the time or energy to run it yourself, one option is to team up with a freelance copywriter and content creator who specialises in writing blog posts.
+If you don’t want to miss out on the opportunities a blog could give you, but don’t have the time or energy to run it yourself, one option is to team up with a freelance copywriter who specialises in writing blog posts.
 Ideally this should be someone who has a good knowledge of SEO, so that they can help you to rank higher on Google while posting quality content to your website.

 Of course, it’s not just blog posts that you can get help with.
 There are talented freelancers within every online marketing niche you can imagine, from social media to email newsletters and online video (if you need recommendations, feel free to drop me a line!).

 Choose the right person to work with and your investment will more than pay itself off, thanks to the extra paid work that comes your way as a result of your professional approach to online marketing.

 Remember: everyone has the same number of hours in a day.
 It’s up to you how you use them.